 One view is that the representative should have this power, in the same way as Governors of the existing States.
 The other view disagrees, based on the premise that the Parliament should have control over its own legislative processes and that it should not be possible for the executive to seek a reconsideration of legislation by referral back once it is passed.
 It should do so by following normal legislative processes".

-KELEVANT EXTRACT FROM DISCUSSION PAPER :
+APPENDIX 5 RELEVANT EXTRACT FROM DISCUSSION PAPER:

-Proposed New State Constitution for the Northern Territory

-- PART P(d) and (e)
+"Proposed New State Constitution for the Northern Territory - PART P(d) and (e)

-PART P (d) and (c) - Discussion Paper : "Frophised new State, Constitution for the Northern Territory"
+PART P (d) and (e) - Discussion Paper: "Proposed new State Constitution for the Northern Territory